 Born in 1980 and grew up in the city of Kurunegala, Sri Lanka.

-My work subjects are focusing on forgotten Colonial histories, Immigration, Sri Lankan diaspora, Injustice of Women immigrant workers, Stories of Children growing up in War and conflicts zones and Silence feminists.
+In my multidisciplinary work I use photography, audio and video, painting and printing on textile and embroidery on different surfaces.
+The subjects that I focus are forgotten Colonial histories, Immigration, Sri Lankan diaspora, injustice of women immigrant workers, stories of children growing up in war and conflicts zones and silence feminists.
 My artistic practice runs along a thin line which separates art and activism; it is my intend to play with that tension.
 I work with medium such as Audio, Video & photography installations, Embroidery on different surfaces, textile works and performance.

 I am living in the French Alps and working between Europe and Sri Lanka.